 Positive feedback sparked the growth of these projects.
 Support from the schools and their communities has allowed these districts to transition from powerpoints to software solutions like Rise Vision and additional displays to show content in more locations.
 At Manor, principles were coming into the central office, seeing the display, and then requesting displays for their own schools, and so the project expanded.
 Now every school in their district has digital signage.
 These school districts are now using digital signage in diverse ways, ranging from interactive maps of a campus to the answer to "What's for lunch today?".

 These districts now have displays across all of their schools, communicating messages and events concerning what’s going on that day, month and year, to everyone who walks through their halls.
-Kent and Manor agree that digital signage is an easy and manageable solution to the stale billboards that used to lie in their place and an abundance of delighted parents, students, principals and community members are all overwhelmingly satisfied with what digital signage has accomplished in their schools.
+Kent and Manor agree that a free digital signage tool is an easy and manageable solution to the stale billboards that used to lie in their place and an abundance of delighted parents, students, principals and community members are all overwhelmingly satisfied with what digital signage has accomplished in their schools.

 How To Get Started?